bthoven/planckt/README.md

 <br>

-## The Variables
+## The Parameters

-The following table shows the mapping between the names of the variables in that paper and in `plancktables`:
+The following table shows the mapping between the names of the parameters in that paper and in `plancktables`:

 | name in the paper                                                                 | name in `plancktables`  |
 |:---------------------------------------------------------------------------------:|:-----------------------:|